Wholesale Electricity Market (WA)

 The WEM aims to facilitate competition and private investment, and allow generators and wholesale purchasers of electricity (such as retailers) greater flexibility as to how they sell or procure electricity, and who they transact with.

-Other entities that play a role in the oversight of the WEM are:
+Other entities that play a role in the oversight and administration of the WEM are:

 - The Minister for Energy, who established the initial WEM Rules, approves proposed changes to Protected Provisions in the Market Rules and has the ability to make amending rules;